1 Buying a Home To Live In

-This is mostly governed by market conditions, competition from other buyers and how much you qualify to buy.
+f) How much should you pay for the home?
+This is mostly governed by market conditions and competition from other buyers.
 Always look at numerous other homes in the same neighborhood and in the same price range for fair comparisons.
-How much the home sells for is not based on the asking price, but how much similar homes in the same neighborhood recently sold for.
-Remember, in 10 years there will be many reasons the home you purchased and lived in will have been good or bad for you but seldom will the last $5,000 or $10,000 you paid or saved be one of those reasons.
+How much the home sells for is not based on the asking price, but how much similar homes in the same neighborhood recently sold for and how well the home is presented.
+Your first priority should be the home that best suits your needs and wishes and your second priority the price.
+From my experience as both a home owner and real estate broker, in years to come, there will be many reasons the home you purchased and lived in will have been good or bad for you but seldom will the last $5,000 or $10,000 you paid or saved be one of those reasons.

-General home inspection: Overly looks at plumbing, electrical, HVAC, noticeably worn, broken or improper items needing repair or replacement.
+General home inspection: This overly looks at plumbing, electrical, HVAC, noticeably worn, broken or improper items needing repair or replacement.
 Cost of repairs are not given, and must be obtained from independent bids.
-Although these inspections don’t guaranty every inch of the home to be inspected, they do provide an excellent overall professional view and opinion of the general condition of the home.
+Although this inspection doesn't inspect every inch of the home, it is typically pretty thorough and does provide an excellent overall professional view and opinion of the general condition of the home.

-Pest inspection: Identifies damage caused by water or moisture and infestation of plants such as mold, mildew, moss, fungus and so on, and critters such as termites, boring beetles, bees, mice, rats, bats and so on.
+Pest inspection: This inspection identifies damage caused by water or moisture such as dry rot, mold, mildew, moss, fungus and so on, and critters such as termites, boring beetles, bees, mice, rats, bats and so on.
 Cost of repairs and/or extermination are given.

-Roof inspection: Identifies needed roof repairs and estimates, also estimates the remaining usable life of the roof.
-Cost of any needed repairs are given.
+Roof inspection: This identifies needed roof repairs and estimates, also often estimates the remaining usable life of the roof.
+Cost of any needed repairs are usually given.

-What to expect: Inspectors typically find various things needing repair in a home.
+What to expect from inspections: Inspectors typically find various things needing repair in a home.
 It’s their job.
 It is your opinion and decision if the needed repairs are too scary or costly to proceed with the purchase.
 If needed repairs are too extensive and obvious, most banks won’t loan on the property.

 or e-mail me Alex@NEWSTANDARDREALTY.com